scottmaran/helpful_python_notebooks/lesson1.md

 <img width="691" alt="SAL1_3" src="https://user-images.githubusercontent.com/46616766/176979215-db0e6f62-2b78-40a3-a20d-3f2a0ab2d813.png">

 You can do much more with it though!
-You're data, tools, and code have to be stored somewhere on your computer and creating a clean workspace you're familiar with is vital.
+Your data, tools, and code have to be stored somewhere on your computer, and the command line gives you the most direct control over it.

 ## Important Bash Commands